-- 1) Assurance of the availability of MCHB personnel, or designees, to participate in the planning and development of all phases of this activity; - 2) Review of policies and procedures established for carrying out project activities; - Participation in periodic meetings and/or communications with the award recipients to review mutually agreed-upon goals and objectives and to assess progress; - 4) Assistance in establishing and maintaining federal interagency and interorganizational contacts necessary to carry out the project; - 5) Facilitation of effective communication and accountability to HRSA/MCHB regarding the project, with special attention to new program initiatives and policy development in the public health field relating to MCH; - 6) Review of all documents and products prior to submission for publication or public dissemination; - 7) Identification of emerging research issues or agency priority topics that warrant new Network research studies; and - 8) Participation in project activities such as meetings, webinars, presentations, publications, and other forms of disseminating information regarding project results and activities.
+- Assurance of the availability of HRSA/MCHB personnel or designees to participate in the planning and development of all phases of this activity; - 2) Review of policies and procedures established for carrying out project activities; - 3) Participation in meetings and regular communications with the award recipient to review mutually agreed upon goals and objectives and to assess progress; - 4) Facilitation of effective communication and accountability to HRSA/MCHB regarding the project, with special attention to new program initiatives and policy developments that have the potential to advance the utility of the Research Network; - 5) Assistance in establishing and maintaining federal interagency and interorganizational contacts necessary to carry out the project; - 6) Review of all documents and products prior to submission for publication or public dissemination; - 7) Identification of emerging research issues or agency priority topics that warrant new Research Network studies; and - 8) Participation in project activities such as meetings, webinars, presentations, publications, and other forms of disseminating information regarding project results and activities.

-The cooperative agreement recipient's responsibilities will include:
+The cooperative agreement recipient's responsibilities shall include:

-- 1) Establishing and maintaining a national interdisciplinary Research Network of OB/GYNs and other health professionals and researchers who collaborate in the development and implementation of research designed to improve pregnancy-related care and maternal health: - Designing and implementing multi-site research protocols to develop evidenceinformed practices for interventions, and examining disparities in pregnancyrelated care and maternal health, including innovative models for reaching underserved populations; - 3) Establishing partnerships with programs serving and recruiting study participants from underserved populations including, but not limited to, the Health Center Program or the MIECHV Program; - 4) Providing a research environment that supports the professional development and mentorship of diverse emerging investigators in the field of pregnancyrelated care and maternal health research; - 5) Developing and instituting a plan to ensure dissemination of Research Network findings beyond peer-reviewed publications, and to diverse stakeholders, in order to accelerate the adoption of effective interventions into practice; - 6) Fostering the transfer of Research Network findings on interventions, guidelines, tools, toolkits, and systems management approaches into practice and community settings to promote the translation of evidence-informed practices that will result in improved care; - 7) Developing and implementing procedures to store and share, after a 3-year embargo period, de-identified data with interested members of the research community in a manner that protects the privacy of participants and providers
+- Establishing and maintaining an interdisciplinary, multicenter Research Network to determine evidence-based practices for interventions to improve the behavioral health of children and adolescents with ASD/DD as they transition to adulthood across the lifespan; - Designing and implementing multi-site research protocols to develop evidencebased practices for interventions (including innovative models for reaching underserved populations) and address disparities in behavioral health interventions, and treat individuals with ASD/DD; - Establishing partnerships with programs serving underserved populations and recruiting study participants from these populations, such as HRSA's Health Center Program or the Maternal, Infant, and Early Childhood Home Visiting Program (MIECHV) Program;

-- while enabling the full utilization of those data to improve the health and well-being of the population; - Leveraging Research Network capacity to compete for grant opportunities from other federal and private sources to support and implement research protocols; and - 9) Providing an electronic copy of any products supported by award funds (including guidelines, publications, books, pamphlets, slide sets, CD-ROMS, curricula, assessment tools, videos, etc.) to be made available to the general public through the MCH Research Program.
+- Providing a research environment that supports the professional development and mentorship of diverse emerging investigators in the field of behavioral health intervention research for ASD/DD; - 5) Developing and instituting a plan to ensure dissemination of Research Network findings via peer-reviewed publications and other formats (e.g., presentations, tools, guidelines) to diverse stakeholders in order to increase the evidence base and accelerate the adoption of effective interventions into practice and care; - 6) Developing and implementing procedures to store and share, after a 3-year embargo period, de-identified data with interested members of the research community in a manner that protects the privacy of participants and providers while enabling the full utilization of those data to improve the health and wellbeing of the population; - Leveraging Research Network capacity to compete for grant opportunities from other federal and private sources to bolster support and more strongly extend implementation of Research Network protocols; - 8) Providing an electronic copy of any products supported by award funds (including guidelines, assessment tools, publications, books, pamphlets, PowerPoint presentations, curricula, videos, etc.) to be made available to the general public and to the MCH Research Program; and - 9) Collaborating with the other HRSA-supported Autism CARES Act Programs to ensure synergy, sharing of information, avoidance of duplication, and to promote the translation of findings into practice.